cedlemo/OCaml-GObject-Introspection/README.md

 ## TODOS :

+  * Write down the process to function bindings generation then implement it.
+  * Fix the issue with empty lines
   * Create test in Samples/GLib/tests
     * for enum and flags
+  * Move the explanations in the Wiki of github and clean the README.
   * test Windows build with appveyor:
     * install MSYS2
     * install gobject-introspection